 - Periscope: The first game designed by David Rosen was the Periscope.
 The international version was manufactured by Sega Enterprises, released worldwide in 1967.

-- David Rosen served the company until 1996, till the time his deteriorating health forced him to move to Los Angeles.
+- In 1996, David Rosen retired from both Sega Japan and Sega America, when his deteriorating health forced him to move to Los Angeles.